-- INTEGER (signed integers): synonym INT; literals expressed as an optionally signed decimal integer; usual arithmetic and comparison operators, with usual notation.
-The (implicit) example value is 0. - RATIONAL (signed rational numbers): synonym RAT; literals expressed as an optionally signed decimal mantissa (including a decimal point), optionally followed by the letter E and an optionally signed decimal integer exponent (examples: 6., 8.0, 17.5, -4.3E+2); usual arithmetic and comparison operators, with usual notation.
+■ INTEGER (signed integers): synonym INT; literals expressed as an optionally signed decimal integer; usual arithmetic and comparison operators, with usual notation.
+The (implicit) example value is 0.

+- RATIONAL (signed rational numbers): synonym RAT; literals expressed as an optionally signed decimal mantissa (including a decimal point), optionally followed by the letter E and an optionally signed decimal integer exponent (examples: 6., 8.0, 17.5, -4.3E+2); usual arithmetic and comparison operators, with usual notation.
 The (implicit) example value is 0.0. - CHARACTER (varying length character strings): synonym CHAR; literals expressed as a sequence, enclosed in single quotes, of zero or more characters; usual string manipulation and comparison operators, with usual notation-"||" (concatenate), SUBSTR (substring), etc. The (implicit) example value is " (the empty string).
 By the way, if you're familiar with SQL, don't be misled here; the SQL data type CHAR corresponds to fixed length character strings (the varying length analog is called VARCHAR), and an associated length-default one-must be specified as in, e.g., CHAR(25).
-6 Tutorial D doesn't support a fixed length character string type.

-- BOOLEAN (truth values): synonym BOOL; literals TRUE and FALSE; usual comparison operators ("=" and "≠") and boolean operators (AND, OR, NOT, etc.), with usual notation.
+Tutorial D doesn't support a fixed length character string type. - BOOLEAN (truth values): synonym BOOL; literals TRUE and FALSE; usual comparison operators ("=" and "≠") and boolean operators (AND, OR, NOT, etc.), with usual notation.
 The (implicit) example value is FALSE.
 Note that Tutorial D's support for type BOOLEAN goes beyond that found in many languages in at least three ways: - 1.
 It includes explicit support for the operators EQUIV and XOR (equivalence and exclusive OR, respectively).
-The expression a EQUIV b (where a and b are $< bool\ exp>$ s) is semantically equivalent to the expression a = b.
-The expression a XOR b (where a and b are $< bool\ exp>$ s) is semantically equivalent to the expression $a \neq b$. - 2.
+Let a and b be $< bool\ exp > s$ ; then a EQUIV b and a XOR b are equivalent to a = b and $a \neq b$ , respectively - 2.
 It supports n-adic versions of the operators AND, OR, EQUIV, and XOR.
 The syntax is: